AdobeDocs/uxp/src/pages/uxp/reference-js/Modules/uxp/Persistent File Storage/storage.md

 ## FileSystemProvider
 Provides access to files and folders on a file system.
-You'll typically not instantiate this directlArray<ead you'll use an instance of one that has already been created for you.
-This class is abstract, meaning that you'll need to provide your own implementation in order to use it effectively.
+You'll typically not instantiate this directly; instead you'll use an instance of one that has already been created for you by UXP.

-<a name="module-storaArray<systemprovider-isfilesystemprovider" id="module-storage-filesystemprovider-isfilesystemprovider"></a>
+<a name="module-storage-filesystemprovider-isfilesystemprovider" id="module-storage-filesystemprovider-isfilesystemprovider"></a>

-## isFileSystemProvider
+## isFileSystemProvider : `Boolean`
 Indicates that this is a `FileSystemProvider`.
 Useful for type-checking.

 <a name="module-storage-filesystemprovider-supporteddomains" id="module-storage-filesystemprovider-supporteddomains"></a>

-## supportedDomains
+## supportedDomains : `Array<Symbol>`
 An array of the domains this file system supports.
-If the file system can open a file picker to the user's `documents` folder, for example, then [userDocuments](userDocuments) will be in this list.
+If the file system can open a file picker to the user's `documents` folder, for example, then [userDocuments](#module-storage-domains-userdocuments) will be in this list.

 **Example**
 ```js